Bringing gold and silver back as America's Constitutional money

 Americans no longer carry gold and silver money in our pockets and purses as our grandparents did.
 But we still carry the history, legacy, and spirit of those silver and gold coins in our language.

-The term “sound money” has its roots in Ancient Rome, where small, silver coins were standard in everyday commerce, whether used for paying Roman soldiers or buying exotic goods from all corners of the known world.
+The concept of sound money has its roots in Ancient Rome, where small, silver coins were standard in everyday commerce, whether used for paying Roman soldiers or buying exotic goods from all corners of the known world.

 As Rome squandered its wealth, it found a shortcut to shore up the treasury.
 It gradually debased those silver coins with common metals, ultimately cutting the silver content to just 5 percent.